Skip to main content

 • Northern zone: The northern part of the country experiences moderate summers and cold winters, so cool-season grasses such as perennial ryegrass and Kentucky bluegrass best suit this region.
 Cold-season grass grows best in cold weather but will go brown and dormant in summer if it gets too hot.

-• Southern zone: The southern part of the country usually experiences hot summers and moderate winters, so it features the right conditions for warm-season grasses such as zoysiagrass and Bermudagrass.
+• Southern zone: The southern part of the country usually experiences hot summers and moderate winters, so it features the right conditions for warm-season grasses such as zoysia grass and Bermuda grass.
 Warm-season grass grows best in hot weather but will go brown and dormant in the cold.

-• Transition zone: The middle part of the country has both hot summers and cold winters, so grass that can tolerate both conditions do best in it.
+• Transition zone: The middle part of the country has both hot summers and cold winters, so grass that can tolerate both conditions, do best in it.
 Warm-season and cold-season grasses can struggle in this region.
-In the transition zone, you can use a mix warm- and cool-season grasses, although cool-season grasses tend to do a little better.
+In the transition zone, you can use a mix of warm- and cool-season grasses, although cool-season grasses tend to do a little better.
 Tall fescue, technically a cool-season grass, is typically tolerant of both cold and heat.

 While shopping for grass, also consider where it would be situated in your yard.
 Will it be in salty soil?
 Dry soil?
 Will it receive plenty of light or ample shade?
 If you live in an area with hot summers or dry winters, consider investing in drought-tolerant grass.
 For a low-maintenance lawn, choose a grass that can handle heavy foot traffic, only requires modest fertilizing, and needs little mowing.